-Studies have shown that heart diseases affect 6 times as many women as breast cancer.
+Studies have shown that heart disease affects six times as many women as breast cancer.
 Coronary Artery Disease occurs mostly in menopausal women, but in the presence of diabetes, women get affected at a younger age.

-Dietary changes, quitting smoking, lipid lowering medication, and regular exercise will help in lowering the chance of heart diseases.
-It is also important to go for regular health checkups; after all prevention is better than cure.
+Changing to a heart-healthy diet, quitting smoking, lipid-lowering medication, and regular exercise will help in lowering the chance of heart diseases.
+It is also important to go for regular health checkups; after all, prevention is better than cure.

-It is important to do a self examination of breasts and consult a doctor if any abnormality is observed.
+It is important to do a self-examination of breasts and consult a breast cancer doctor if any abnormality is observed.
 Women should also get regular mammograms done after age 40.

-Symptoms include irregular periods, infertility, high levels of insulin, excessive body hair, acne, and weight gain.
+Symptoms of PCOS include irregular periods, infertility, high levels of insulin, excessive body hair, acne, and weight gain.
 Women should get regular medical checkups done and have this condition treated.

 Known to be one of the most common issues that affect women, especially during middle age and after, Osteoporosis is largely preventable.

-Problems such as joint pain, back aches, and frailty are mainly due to behavioral traits that women pick up during adolescent and youth.
+Problems such as joint pain, backaches, and frailty are mainly due to behavioural traits that women pick up during adolescence and youth.